 How to Check Philadelphia Nursing Homes for Abuse Reports

-The Pennsylvania Department of Health and the Pennsylvania Department of Aging conduct independent evaluations of long-term residential healthcare facilities and they also investigate reports of nursing home abuse.
-In many jurisdictions including Pennsylvania, this information is widely accessible on the state health departments’ websites.
+The Pennsylvania Department of Health (DOH) and the Pennsylvania Department of Aging (DOA) conduct independent evaluations of long-term residential healthcare facilities, and they also investigate reports of nursing home abuse.
+In many jurisdictions, including Pennsylvania, this information is widely accessible on the state health departments’ websites.

 In addition, they contain patient care surveys, which detail any harm alleged and what the state’s investigation into the incident report.
-If you need to report nursing home abuse or neglect, you can do so with the Dept. of Health as well as the Dept. of Aging.
+If you need to report nursing home abuse or neglect, you can do so with the Department of Health as well as the DOH.

-Who Faces Higher Risk of Nursing Home Abuse Cases?
+Who Faces a Higher Risk of Nursing Home Abuse Cases?

 If your loved one is a part of any one of these groups, you should be especially wary of any signs that they are being abused by the nursing home staff entrusted with their care and contact a nursing home abuse attorney.